DeFi Dangers: How Cybercrime and Money Laundering Threaten the Future of Decentralized Finance

 One particularly troubling example comes from the Treasury’s August sanctions for the cryptocurrency mixer Tornado Cash, which was popular with North Korean cybercriminals.
 Ransomware is also a major problem, earning the label of “national security priority” from the department due to its source of extorting payments.
 A report from blockchain analytics firm Elliptic found that $50 million in the first half of 2022 had been moved through a single cross-chain bridge belonging to 13 ransomware strains.

 A variety of frauds and scams plague the crypto industry as well, costing individuals more than $1.6 billion in 2021 alone.
 The range of scams is wide, going from “rug pulling” thefts to more personalized “pig butchering” scams.
-All of these are funded by laundered funds that are obfuscated using methods like swapping for less traceable cryptos and moving between blockchains.
+(Ambien) All of these are funded by laundered funds that are obfuscated using methods like swapping for less traceable cryptos and moving between blockchains.

 The report also touched on the issue of centralization in DeFi protocols, noting that despite its namesake many of them feature governance structures like management functions and altering the functionality of smart contracts.
 Developers and early investors can control a DeFi protocol by allocating significant shares of governance tokens to themselves or otherwise maintaining control.